About Institutional Repositories

 To learn more about Institutional Repositories, please visit the Digital Commons Resources page.

-The Widener Law Commonwealth Digital Commons repository is a service of the Widener Law Commonwealth Law Library.
-In addition to scholarly articles and publications, it contains materials produced by the faculty, students and others associated with Widener University Commonwealth Law School.
+Widener Law Commonwealth Digital Commons is a service of the Law Library at Widener University Commonwealth Law School offering worldwide open access to research, scholarship, campus publications and other creative works by members of the Widener Law Commonwealth community.
+The purpose of this repository is to archive and provide worldwide open access to original works, such as scholarly articles and publications, produced by the faculty, students, and others associated with Widener University Commonwealth Law School.

 Who may submit materials?

-Faculty, staff and students of the Widener University Commonwealth Law School may submit materials.
+Materials generated from faculty, administrators, staff, students, associated groups or research centers of Widener University Commonwealth Law School can be included in the repository.
+This can also include, but not limited to, departmental publications or scholarly research, journals with Widener Law Commonwealth affiliated editors, conferences with Widener Law Commonwealth affiliation via organizers or location.
 We invite all institutes, centers, and conferences affiliated with the law school to submit their research, reports, and videos for inclusion as well.

 Examples of appropriate content include: